Autonomous Aerial Systems Office (AAS0)

 The University of Montana is uniquely positioned to implement unmanned aircraft systems (UAS) into multiple areas of research, creative scholarship, and education.

-For more information on the types of projects we work on, see the AASO overview presentation.
+For more information on the types of projects we work on, AASO overview presentation.

 UAS for UM Activities

 Per FAA regulations, UM related community members (staff, faculty, contractors, etc.) wishing to fly UAS outdoors for UM related activities will need to fly under one of our Public Certificates of Authorization (COA) or under 14 CFR Part 107.

 The regulatory environment is complex, so please make sure to contact us before you begin planning any flights or purchases so we can help.

 As a hobbyist, can you fly your drone outdoors on UM campuses?

 Per current FAA regulations and for everyone's safety, you must be at least 25 feet from all property and non-participating people, as well as being more than 5 nautical miles from an airport to fly as a hobbyist.
 Please note: it is absolutely against FAA regulations to fly over the stadium in particular.

 If you are interested in flying your drone, please take the time to read through the recreational users information at Know Before You Fly.
 Please also consider the privacy of others when planning your flight.
 It is also suggested to call the UM Police Department at 243-6131 to let them know you are flying in case they receive complaints.